-With poaching rampant in much of Southern and East Africa, the nation of Zimbabwe has seen some remarkable successes in conserving a number of Africa’s most endangered species.
-Researchers on the ground are pioneering in the areas of anti poaching, breeding and reintroduction into the wild programs.
+Despite poaching rampant in much of Southern and East Africa, the nation of Zimbabwe has seen some remarkable successes in conserving a number of Africa’s most endangered species.
+Researchers on the ground are pioneering in the areas of anti-poaching, breeding and reintroduction into the wild programs.
 In addition, the incredible diversity in wildlife allows students to gain a broad understanding of wildlife conservation practice.

 By the end of this program, students should be able to:

 - Demonstrate familiarity with field-based data collection techniques

 - Discuss the key features of Transfrontier Parks

 Note: Specific learning outcomes and activities can be constructed in collaboration with EDU Africa’s dedicated curriculum development team.

 Dr Norman Monks

 Norman holds an MSc in Conservation Biology from the University of Kent in Canterbury, a Certificate in Industrial Environmental Management from Rhodes University, and a Doctorate in Wildlife Management from the University of the Free State.
 His 36 years of experience in working for the Zimbabwe Parks and Wildlife Management Authority have included the management of the authority’s Game Ranching Research Unit, Gonarezhou National Park, and two UNESCO World Heritage Sites at Mana Pools National Park and Matopos National Park.